bert1111/Sheet-music-reader-GTK/README.md

 Library is to be added.
 Annotations work partially, but are not placed accurately when pdf is rotated.
+I added a drag button to drag annotations as a partial fix.

 If someone can help with this, please do so because I am not a programmer.